viviemXD/webrtc-screen-share/README.md

   - Or point two tabs on same browser to, e.g. https://\<your ip address\>
   - To start two instances of Firefox on the same machine run: firefox --profilemanager
 - Accept any local unsecure certificate dialogues that appear on either browser.
-- Start media and share
+- Start media and share.

 NOTE: Google intend on using chrome extensions for desktop share for security reasons.
 The way of doing share using Chrome in this demo is for testing purposes only, that is why it is behind a flag.